xmpp-ftw/xmpp-ftw/README.md

 # Try it out...

 The code is now up and running at https://xmpp-ftw.jit.su so you can try it out.
-Be aware that this setup is only for trying xmpp-ftw out and may be slow as we need to go client->nodejitsu->your XMPP server and back each time.
+Be aware that this setup is only for trying xmpp-ftw out and may be slow as we need to go client ↔ nodejitsu (east coast US) ↔  your XMPP server and back each time.

 * https://xmpp-ftw.jit.su/manual -- XMPP-FTW manual
 * https://xmpp-ftw.jit.su/demo -- Awesome new demo, generated from manual